sqatim/sqatim/README.md

 Hi there 👋
 Here are some ideas to get you started:

--🎯 I’m currently studying at 1337 School 💻
+🎯 I’m currently studying at 1337 School 💻</br>
--🌱 I’m currently learning JAVA
+-🌱 I’m currently learning JAVA</br>
--💬 Ask me about C, SQL
+-💬 Ask me about C, SQL</br>
--📫 How to reach me: samirqatim@gmail.com
+-📫 How to reach me: samirqatim@gmail.com</br>
--⚡ Fun fact: coding is lifestyle.
+-⚡ Fun fact: coding is lifestyle.</br>